We’ve got big ideas

 We aspire to be the “go-to” provider of innovative solutions for global partners combating poverty.
 We have some exciting new products we’re looking to develop over the coming years.

 Self-closing valves are found all around the world.
 They are in public restrooms and on drinking fountains at parks and schools, and on clean water pipelines in rural communities in developing countries.
 In these remote locations, the self-closing valves currently available are not durable enough to withstand the heavy daily use they are subjected to.
 In many cases, self-closing valves leak during use, allowing clean water to run over the user’s hands and into their buckets, contaminating the water.
 While self-closing valves are critical components in many rural water systems, the designs available today are not robust enough to meet user needs, prevent illness, and conserve water.
-Design Outreach is developing a market-ready self-closing valve designed to overcome these challenges.
+Design Outreach developed a market-ready self-closing valve designed to overcome these challenges.
 DO is accomplishing this by focusing on human-centered design and by researching how the valves are used in various countries around the world.
 The goal is to create a solution that is safe, sanitary, and appropriate for the communities we will serve.
 The self-closing valve project is currently in the development stage.

 India Mark II Repair Kit